 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Rio de Janeiro.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Sao Bento Church and Monastery on Map

 Sight Location: Rio de Janeiro, Brazil (See walking tours in Rio de Janeiro)